 As a general matter, under FinSA, any person in Switzerland who makes a public offer for the acquisition of securities or any person who seeks the admission of securities to trading on a trading venue in Switzerland must first publish a prospectus.
-Furthermore, unlike under the previous regime and subject to certain exemptions, any such prospectus must be submitted to a reviewing body licensed by FINMA (see above) for approval prior to publication or admission to trading.
+Subject to certain exemptions, any such prospectus must be submitted to a reviewing body licensed by FINMA (see above) for approval prior to publication or admission to trading.
 The reviewing body is responsible for checking that a prospectus is complete, coherent and understandable.
 On 28 May 2020, the prospectus offices of SIX Exchange Regulation and BX Swiss announced the approval from FINMA to act as prospectus reviewing bodies under FinSA effective 1 June 2020.
-Thus, SIX Exchange Regulation and BX Swiss have started accepting applications for the review and deposit of prospectuses pursuant to FinSA.
-After the expiration of the six-month transition period pursuant to FinSO that began with the licensing of the reviewing bodies by FINMA (ie, as from 1 December 2020), the obligation to publish an approved prospectus pursuant to FinSA will apply to all securities that are publicly offered in Switzerland or seek an admission to trading on a trading venue in Switzerland.